MintuJohnsontj/HollywoodRecommenderSystem/README.md

 ### 4. Model Deployment
       - Use Flask framework for website development

+## Text Preprocessing
+### 1. Stop Word Removal
+Stopwords are the words in any language which does not add much meaning to a sentence.
+They can safely be ignored without sacrificing the meaning of the sentence.
+For some search engines, these are some of the most common, short function words, such as the, is, at, which, and on.
+In this case, stop words can cause problems when searching for phrases that include them, particularly in names such as “The Who” or “Take That”.

+If we have a task of text classification or sentiment analysis then we should remove stop words as they do not provide any information to our model, i.e keeping out unwanted words out of our corpus, but if we have the task of language translation then stopwords are useful, as they have to be translated along with other words.
+There is no hard and fast rule on when to remove stop words.
+But it is suggeted that remove stop words if our task to be performed is one of Language Classification, Spam Filtering, Caption Generation, Auto-Tag Generation, Sentiment analysis, or something that is related to text classification.

+On the other hand, if our task is one of Machine Translation, Question-Answering problems, Text Summarization, Language Modeling, it’s better not to remove the stop words as they are a crucial part of these applications.
 ## Cosine Similarity
   Cosine similarity measures the similarity between two vectors of an inner product space.
 It is measured by the cosine of the angle between two vectors and determines whether two vectors are pointing in roughly the same direction.
 It is often used to measure document similarity in text analysis.